johandry/CKAD/Labs/Ch08/README.md

    kubectl logs problem-<tab>
    ```

-   Consider deploy a **sidecar** container in the pod to generate and handling logging.
+   Consider deploy a **sidecar*- container in the pod to generate and handling logging.
 These can be configured to stream logs or run a logging agent.

 3. Check networking, including DNS, firewalls and general connectivity using Linux commands/tools, example `dig`.